Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

 \subsection{Coming Out versus LGBT Pride Month}

 As described in Section \ref{subsec_coming_out_event}, the disclosure of Graves' sexual orientation coincided with the start of LGBT Pride Month.
 This means that the coming-out event encompasses two \open simultaneous treatments" \parencite[see, e.g.,][]{roller2023differences}, namely the announcement of Graves' homosexuality and the introduction of visual and expressive elements in League of Legends that support the LGBT community.
-It is therefore plausible that the findings presented in Section \ref{subsec_main_results} may, to some extent, be influenced by the presence of LGBT Pride Month, which might elicit negative reactions from certain players, leading them to shift their preferences away from LGB characters.
+It is therefore plausible that the findings presented in Section \ref{sec_methdology_results} may, to some extent, be influenced by the presence of LGBT Pride Month, which might elicit negative reactions from certain players, leading them to shift their preferences away from LGB characters.
 While this alternative perspective does not undermine the validity of our identification strategy, it does raise questions about our interpretation of the estimated effects as solely stemming from Graves' disclosure.

-In Appendix \ref{app_anatomy_coming_out_event}, we introduce a theoretical framework that formalizes the existence of two simultaneous treatments and discuss the implications for interpretation.
+In Supplementary Information \ref{app_anatomy_coming_out_event}, we introduce a theoretical framework that formalizes the existence of two simultaneous treatments and discuss the implications for interpretation.
 Additionally, we outline sufficient assumptions that enable us to separate the impacts of coming out and LGBT Pride Month on players’ preferences for Graves.
-Here, we provide the main intuitions behind our approach, directing the reader to the appendix for technical details.
+Here, we provide the main intuitions behind our approach, directing the reader to the supplementary information for technical details.

 To examine the potential impact of LGBT Pride Month on players' preferences for LGB characters, we leverage the existence in our data set of other four characters (\textit{Diana}, \textit{Leona}, \textit{Nami}, and \textit{Neeko}) already acknowledged as part of the LGB community before the coming-out event.
 These characters are subject only to a part of our treatment, specifically being part of the LGB community while LGBT Pride Month is ongoing, whereas Graves experiences both the disclosure of his sexual orientation and LGBT Pride Month.